Hypothermia in Anaesthetised Dogs

 Complications and Risks of Rewarming

-While restoring body temperature is essential, rewarming must be done carefully.
-Rapid or uncontrolled rewarming can place stress on a dog’s cardiovascular system, particularly in smaller, senior, or medically compromised dogs.
+Rewarming must be done carefully.
+Rapid or uncontrolled rewarming can stress the cardiovascular system, especially in small, senior, or medically compromised dogs.

-Caution: Rewarming a hypothermic dog should always be done under veterinary guidance.
-Always consult your veterinarian before attempting rewarming, as professional supervision may be required.
+Caution: Rewarming a hypothermic dog should always be done with veterinary guidance.

 Best Practices for Patient Recovery from Hypothermia